Skip to main content

 → [*] Optimize harder

-Kernel Compression Mode (Affects boot speed and size):
+Kernel Compression (Affects boot speed and size):

 General setup